 My favorite way to make quesadillas is in a pan on the stove, and once you get comfortable by making a few, you will see that it’s quite easy to make two in a pan at once time.
 By two I mean two folded over tortilla quesadillas, which is my go-to-method, resulting in two half moon quesadillas.
 You can also make one big round quesadilla with two tortillas, one per batch, which is a little harder to flip, but the same concept.

 A tortilla goes in hot pan with a bit of melted butter.
-A handful of cheese is added.
+A handful of crumbled or shredded cheese is added.
 Then the other stuff, whatever the other stuff is; in this case it’s shredded chicken.
 Obviously if you have home cooked chicken you can and should use that instead of rotisserie chicken.

 And then some more cheese.
 Why cheese in two places?
 Because it helps the tortilla stick to the filling, silly (just kidding – you are not silly.
 It took me about 20 years of making quesadillas to stumble upon this little tiny life hack that has made a big difference in my life, because of the aforementioned quesadilla dependency.)